PascalineNjouwou/Home_Sales/README.md

 ## Using SparkSQL to determine key metrics from big data (home sales data):

-### Read in an AWS S3 bucket and transform a csv into a dataframe,
+### Read and transform a csv into a Spark dataframe,
 ### Creating a temporary view for SparkSQL queries,
 ### Write and execute SparkSQL queries,
 ### Partition the data,